 4. Do comics make you smarter?

-In general, age-appropriate, well-written comics can help children in improving their language skills and develop skills associated with Social Emotional Learning (SEL), especially in kids with autism (2).
+In general, age-appropriate, well-written comic books for kids can help children in improving their language skills and develop skills associated with Social Emotional Learning (SEL), especially in kids with autism (2).

 Investing in the best comic books can help your kids develop the habit of reading.
 Comic books are illustrated with vibrant visuals and come with exciting yet funny storylines to grab their attention and help them fall in love with reading.
-Our list of such comic books is spread across different genres and themes, such as superheroes, fantasy, and much more.
+Our list of parent-recommended and interesting comic books for kids is spread across different genres and themes, such as superheroes, fantasy, and much more.
+From the superhero range, we recommend the adventure-driven and heartwarming Zita The Spacegirl.
+In the funny category, the 11-time Harvey Awards winner Bone stands out.
+And from the fantasy section, Hildafolk is a captivating choice, filled with enchanting folktales.
 When you consider your child’s interests and level of language understanding, you can’t go wrong with the book you pick.

 - Why Children Read The Comics: